A1 (Beginner)Lesson 4: Questions & Quantifiers

-Portuguese quantifiers express amounts and quantities, with most requiring gender and number agreement with the nouns they modify, unlike English equivalents.
+Portuguese quantifiers express amounts — and most are shape-shifters: they agree in gender and number with the noun they modify, while a few moonlight as adverbs that never change.

 Muito/a/os/as = much, many, a lot, very